 More fundamentally, "relying on how common a weapon is at the time of litigation [is] circular."
-Friedman, 784 F.3d at 409.
+Panel Op.
+72 (King, J., dissenting) (quoting Friedman, 784 F.3d at 409).
 As Judge Easterbrook pointed out in upholding a similar law, "it would be absurd to say that the reason why a particular weapon can be banned is that there is a statute banning it, so that it isn't commonly owned.
 A law's existence can't be the source of its own constitutional validity."
-Id.; see also Kolbe, 849 F.3d at 141; Joseph Blocher & Darrell A.H.
+Id.; see also Joseph Blocher & Darrell A.H.
 Miller, Lethality, Public Carry, and Adequate Alternatives, 53 Harv.
 J. on Legis.
 279, 288-89 (2016) (discussing the "central circularity" that plagues common use: "what is common depends largely on what is, and has been, subject to regulation").
-The constitutionality of a weapon prohibition should take into account how dangerous the weapon is; it should not turn on "how widely [the weapon] is circulated to law-abiding citizens by the time a bar on its private possession has been enacted and challenged."
-Kolbe, 849 F.3d at 141.

-Consider just some of the absurd results that a market-share "common use" test would produce.
+Consider just some of the absurd results that the panel's market-share "common use" test would produce.
 By focusing on total sales and manufacturing figures, the test would give the firearms industry "the ability to unilaterally make new [highly dangerous] firearms protected simply by manufacturing and heavily marketing them" before the government has had the chance to assess their danger and determine whether to regulate them.
-Jacobs, End the Popularity Contest, 83 Tenn.
-L. Rev. at 265.
-And because American firearm ownership is extremely concentrated just 3% of adults possess half the country's guns-a small number of people would dictate the Second Amendment's meaning.
-See Lois Beckett, Meet America's Gun Super-Owners-With An Average of 17 Firearms Each, The Trace (Sept.
-20, 2016), https://goo.gl/FSsU2w; see also Alex Yablon, Most Californians Who Own 'Assault Rifles" Have 10+ Guns, The Trace (Nov.
-12, 2018), https://goo.gl/aKEtmi (reporting) research finding that "four out of five assault rifles in [California] are owned by people who own 10 or more guns").
-Indeed, on this theory, once gun manufacturers ensure that a particular gun has achieved whatever market penetration is enough to make it "common," that type of gun would then become constitutionally immune from regulation.
-Jacobs, End the Popularity Contest, 83 Tenn.
-L. Rev. at 265.
-If that were the law, it would "put∏ a great deal of power"-constitutional power-"into the hands of gun manufacturers" and gun enthusiasts Id. at 267.
+Jacobs, End the Popularity Contest, at 33.
+On this theory, once gun manufacturers ensure that a particular gun has achieved whatever market penetration is enough to make it "common," that type of gun would then become constitutionally immune from regulation.
+Id.
+If that were the law, it would "put a great deal of power"-constitutional power-"into the hands of gun manufacturers."
+Id. at 36.

-By doing so, it would create perverse incentives for manufacturers to overproduce the very types of firearms that most warrant regulatory attention, and to flood the market with firearms possessing new-and potentially dangerous-technology before regulators could assess their safety.
-See Kolbe, 849 F.3d at 141.
+By doing so, it would create perverse incentives for manufacturers to overproduce the very types of firearms that most warrant regulatory attention, and to flood the market with firearms possessing new-and potentially dangerous technology before regulators could assess their safety.
 That would undoubtedly "hinder efforts to require consumer safety features on guns."

-Jacobs, End the Popularity Contest, 83 Tenn.
-L. Rev. at 267.
-Given the emergence of new firearm technology (like 3-D-printed gun components undetectable using traditional screening methods), and given the inevitability of future technological developments, the plaintiffs' common-use theory, if endorsed by this Court, would pose serious threats to public safety.
+Id.
+Given the emergence of new firearm technology (like 3-D-printed gun components undetectable using traditional methods), and given the inevitability of future technological developments, the panel's common-use theory, if endorsed by this Court, would pose serious threats to public safety.
 Id.